serge-rgb/acid-rt/README.md

 Use cmake to create a visual studio solution.

-    $> cd build && cmake -G "Visual Studio 12" ..
+    $> cd build && cmake -G "Visual Studio 12 2013 Win64" ..

-I recommend running `build.bat` to build the project.
-At least the first time, because it copies the necessary DLLs into the target's directory.
+Run `build.bat` to build the project.
+It's recommended to do it at least the first time, so that it copies the necessary DLLs into the target's directory.

 Run samples
 -----------